execution-flows/fy/documentation_site/docs/tutorial/flow_using_property.md

-# Using Properties in a Flow
+# Using Property in a Flow
 We will now take a look into the next _Execution Flows_ component - `property`. _Property_ in _Execution Flows_ serves a purpose of providing data to the flow code.
 ## Syntax